Introduction

 What Good Cybersecurity Looks Like for an SMB in 2026

-Effective cybersecurity for a small business does not mean replicating what a Fortune 500 company does.
-It means being smart, strategic, and consistent about the defenses that deliver the most protection per dollar.
+Effective cybersecurity for small businesses does not mean replicating what a Fortune 500 company does.
+It means being smart, strategic, and consistent about the defenses that deliver the most protection per dollar spent.
 Here is what that looks like in practice.

 Zero Trust Architecture: Assume Nothing, Verify Everything

-Zero Trust has moved from enterprise concept to SMB standard in 2026.
+Zero Trust has evolved from an enterprise concept to an SMB standard in 2026.
 Cloud-based Zero Trust tools are now affordable and can be implemented without a large IT team.
-For any business with remote workers, cloud applications, or third-party vendor access, Zero Trust is no longer optional – it is the foundation of a modern security posture.
+For any business with remote workers, cloud applications, or third-party vendor access, Zero Trust is no longer optional — it is the foundation of a modern security posture.

 Multi-Factor Authentication: The Highest-ROI Security Investment Available

-If there is one security measure every SMB should implement immediately, it is multi-factor authentication (MFA) across all accounts and systems.
-MFA requires users to verify their identity with a second factor beyond a password – a phone notification, an authentication code, or a physical key.
+If there is one security measure every small business should implement immediately, it is multi-factor authentication (MFA) across all accounts and systems.
+MFA requires users to verify their identity with a second factor beyond a password — a phone notification, an authentication code, or a physical security key.

 Microsoft data consistently shows that MFA blocks over 99% of account compromise attacks.
-It is free or very low cost to implement across most platforms and takes minutes to set up.
-There is no cheaper or more effective security intervention available to a small business.
+It is free or very low cost to implement across most platforms and takes minutes to configure.
+There is no cheaper or more effective security intervention available to a small business today.

 Proactive Monitoring: Know Before Your Customers Do